 ABOUT THIS GUIDE

-The purpose of this guide is to educate members of the Mil/Vet community on all aspects of CBD, so that they become advocates themselves, armed with the knowledge to intelligently discuss the subject, or to confidently purchase and use CBD products without concerns.
+The purpose of this guide is to educate people on all aspects of CBD, so that they become advocates themselves, armed with the knowledge to intelligently discuss the subject, or to confidently purchase and use CBD products.

 The information here is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
 All content contained on or available through UnCanna platforms or provided by our customer service team is for general information purposes only.
-We are unable to provide treatment statements or dosing recommendations at this time.
+We are unable to provide treatment statements or dosing recommendations at this time, due to FDA regulations.

 HEMP | MARIJUANA | CANNABIS